bigboigotsoi/Empty_Deck/README.md

 For the more personalized way, you...

-    1:  Modify/create your 'Card Data' text file.
+    1:  Modify/create your 'Deck Data' text file.

 Note:

-        - You can rename the card data file and/or modify 'questionBullet'
+        - You can rename the Deck data file and/or modify 'questionBullet'
-          and 'answerBullet' in the Flash-Carder to your liking.
+          and 'answerBullet' in the Flash-Decker to your liking.

-        - Use those bullets appropiately as demonstrated with the example data in the Card Data file, in order for loading to work.
+        - Use those bullets appropriately as demonstrated with the example data in the Deck Data file, in order for loading to work.

 Then...